SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

 .. note::

-    If you encounter a bug its usually a good idea to create a backup first, then trying to reproduce it, then narrowing it down by removing mods.
+    If you encounter a bug it is usually a good idea to create a backup first, then try to reproduce it, then narrow it down by removing mods.
 Only then should you report the error.
 If the error occurs in the absence of Sponge plugins, try removing SpongeForge.
 If the error persists its not related to Sponge.
 Its usually a good idea to report bugs to the mod authors first as they have good knowledge of the parts of code they are working with.
 However